hailelagi/hailelagi.com/content/hacks/tsunami.md

 This is much more complex but can be more write performant but suffer slightly slower reads.
 This bottleneck of locks and linearization is the reason databases like postgres and mysql have Multi Version Concurrency Control(MVCC) semantics for pushing reads and writes further using transactions and isolation levels.
 We'll come back to exploring these fun problems and the tradeoffs and ask the question are locks truely necessary?

-Next, we'd like to be able to store both ordered and unordered key value data, hash maps store unordered data so this calls for some sort of additional data structure with fast ordered `Table` operations.
+Next, we'd like to be able to store both ordered and unordered key value data, hash maps store unordered data so this calls for some sort of additional data structure with fast ordered `Table` operations for our `ordered_set`.
 We must define a new interface:

 ```go
 type OrderedTable[Key cmp.Ordered, Value any] interface {